MuyeX/Chemingon-master/README.md

 ## Work safely
 Keep an eye on your apparatus in case any error occurs.
 To reduce the errors in the codes, it is recommended to validate the protocols using the dry-run option before actual testing with the instruments.

+## More
+More instructions and contents on error handling, APIs for customised components, protocols input from files, etc. to be added.